laissez-faire-btc/safe-redaction/bip-simple-redaction.md

 * `<transaction-hash>` = the id of the transaction being modified
 * `<data-segment-list>` = a sequence of pairs of numbers, each pair being first the index of the first byte to redact, and second the number of bytes to redact - with the entire list prepended with the length of the list (two bytes, little endian)
 * `<transaction-hash-updated>` = the new transaction hash (transaction id)
-* `<signature-hash-update-list>` = a list of pairs of sighashes, `<sighash-original> <sighash-updated>`, each being first the sighash of the original (unredacted) data, then the sighash of the updated (redacted) data, to be used for one signature in the transaction

-The `<redaction-statement>` does not explicitly include the length of the `<signature-hash-update-list>`.
-The length of this list is implied.
-The list includes every signature in the transaction that is altered by the specified redaction, and none of the signatures that do not change.

 **The Redaction Operation**